Bradley Moving Forward with Diversity and Inclusion Initiatives

 In a prior communication, I indicated I would give you an update on our diversity and inclusion efforts.
 I am delighted to share with you what we have done over the last few weeks and what we have planned moving forward.

-We have been working with the Peoria Public Schools to develop the six full-ride scholarships.
+We have been working with the Peoria Public Schools to develop the six full-tuition scholarships.
 After identifying potential candidates, we have extended offers to them for fall 2020.
 We will continue working closely with Peoria Public Schools, Superintendent Dr. Sharon Kherat and high school counselors this school year to identify excellent candidates for Bradley University and these scholarships for the fall 2021 academic year.

 Our Office of Diversity and Inclusion, Marketing and Communications, Facilities Management and Information Technology have been very active in putting together plans for the Garrett Center.
 Additionally, a small task force of students benchmarked a number of other universities' cultural centers to inform the design and thinking on this project.
 I applaud them for their work and thank them for assisting us with this effort.